Gang Cases Lawyer in Orange County

 Both Penal Code Sections 186.22(a) and 186.22(b) are strikes under the California Three Strikes Law.

 In order to prove a gang case, a “gang expert” is called to testify on behalf of the prosecution in almost all cases.
-These “experts” are usually investigators from the local police department who are assigned to the gang unit.
+These experts are usually investigators from the local police department who are assigned to the gang unit.
 They will testify to their opinion that a certain person is a gang member based on that person’s prior contacts with law enforcement which are usually documented in police reports and Field Identification Cards.
-These “gang experts” are crucial to the prosecution’s case because in most cases, the expert’s testimony is the only way to prove that a person is a gang member or that a certain crime was committed for the benefit of the gang.

 At the Law Offices of Christian Kim, our attorney has successfully handled numerous gang cases during his career.
-He has the necessary trial experience to effectively challenge not only the “gang expert” but the prosecution’s other evidence.
-Being a former deputy district attorney who has worked closely with gang investigators and “experts”, he can recognize the weaknesses in a prosecution’s case and use it to his client’s advantage.
+He has the necessary trial experience to effectively challenge not only the gang expert, but also the prosecution’s other evidence.
+Being a former deputy district attorney who has worked closely with gang investigators and experts, he can recognize the weaknesses in a prosecution’s case and use it to his client’s advantage.

-If you have been charged with a gang crime, contact us and arrange a free initial consultation with our attorney so that he can provide you with an honest assessment of your case.
+If you have been charged with a gang crime, contact us today and arrange a free initial consultation.
+Call (714) 576-2935 now.